Since opening its doors in the fall of 2003, the Hardin County History Museum has been

 Summer History Camp Program

-Don’t miss this opportunity for your child to experience three fun-filled days of activities, crafts, games and more that can only be found at the HCHM.
+Don’t miss this opportunity for your child to experience three fun-filled days of activities, crafts games and more that can only be found at the HCHM.
 Let our amazing collections spark inquiry and creativity for your young learners.
-The HCHM Summer Camp Program offer kids an exciting and interactive experience where they use their imaginations, exercise their creativity, and discover the history of the Civil War and the local area.
+The HCHM Summer Camp Program offer kids an exciting and interactive experience where they use their imaginations, exercise their creativity and discover the history of the Civil War and the local area.
 Campers explore the session’s theme through a diverse array of hands-on activities, games, crafts, collaborative projects, and investigations of the museum’s exhibits.
+If you or your child would like to be apart of history, click on the following History Camp Application below.
+Just print the application, complete, and bring it by the museum during regular business hours.

 FOR MORE INFORMATION, SEE HCHM UPCOMING EVENTS